-Principal percussionist with Opera Lafayette of Washington, DC., she also performs regularly with Washington Bach Consort, National Cathedral Baroque Orchestra, Tempesta di Mare of Philadelphia, Handel Choir of Baltimore, Two Rivers Chamber Orchestra, Chesapeake Orchestra at St. Mary’s College of Maryland, and Washington Bach Sinfonia.
-She has performed on several recent Naxos recordings with Opera Lafayette, including the modern-day premiere of Rebel’s Zelindor, Roi de Sylphes.
+Michelle Humphreys, timpani & percussion, is principal percussionist with Opera Lafayette of Washington, D.C. and performs regularly with many of the region’s top early music and modern ensembles including Washington Bach Consort, Folger Consort, New Music Ensemble at Towson University, National Cathedral Baroque Orchestra, Tempesta di Mare of Philadelphia, Handel Choir of Baltimore, Bach Sinfonia, Two Rivers Chamber Orchestra, and Chesapeake Orchestra at St. Mary’s College of Maryland.

 Highlights of the 2013-14 season included Michael Daugherty’s 2003 concerto for timpani and wind ensemble, Raise the Roof, as well as the premiere of Hollis Thoms’ Symphony No. 2, for marimba and orchestra.
 Also a versatile performer on early music percussion, Humphreys was recently featured on several Spanish Baroque chamber music programs, including The Bach Sinfonia’s “Nuevo Mundo Barroco” and Harmonious Blacksmith’s “Music of the Iberian Peninsula.”

 Last season also included performances at Kennedy Center, Lincoln Center, Royal Opera at the Palace of Versailles, Philadelphia’s Kimmel Center, Washington National Cathedral, Cornell University, and Kenyon College, where she performed for the biennial meeting of the American Bach Society.